749 Galilee earthquake

 A devastating earthquake known in scientific literature as the Earthquake of 749 struck on January 18, 749, in areas of the Umayyad Caliphate, with the epicenter in Galilee.
-The most severely affected areas were parts of Palestine and western Transjordan.
-The cities of Tiberias, Beit She'an, Pella, Gadara, and Hippos were largely destroyed while many other cities across the Levant were heavily damaged.
+The most severely affected areas were west and east of the Jordan River.
+The cities of Tiberias, Beit She'an, Pella, Gadara, and Hippos were largely destroyed, while many other cities across the Levant were heavily damaged.
 The casualties numbered in the tens of thousands.

-There are firm reasons to believe that there were either two, or a series of earthquakes between 747 and 749, later conflated for different reasons into one, not least due to the use of different calendars in different sources.
-It seems probable that the second quake, centered more to the north, which created massive damage mainly in northern Israel and Jordan, did so not so much due to its catastrophic magnitude, but rather as a result of buildings being weakened by the previous, more southerly earthquake.
+There are firm reasons to believe that there were either two, or a series of, earthquakes between 747 and 749, later conflated for different reasons into one, not least due to the use of different calendars in different sources.
+It seems probable that the second quake, centered more to the north, which created massive damage mainly in modern-day northern Israel and Jordan, did so not so much due to its catastrophic magnitude, but rather as a result of buildings being weakened by the previous, more southerly earthquake.

-In Jewish sources this earthquake is known in Hebrew as רעש שביעית, Ra'ash Shevi'it, lit. "seventh noise", interpreted by scholars to mean The Earthquake of the Sabbatical Year, because the earthquake fell on a sabbatical year, literally "the seventh year" in the Jewish calendar.

 Damage and casualties

-According to historical sources, supported by archaeological findings, Scythopolis (Beit She'an), Tiberias, Capernaum, Hippos (Sussita), Jerash and Pella, suffered widespread damage.
+According to historical sources, supported by archaeological findings, Scythopolis (Beit She'an), Tiberias, Capernaum, Hippos (Sussita), Jerash and Pella suffered widespread damage.
 A Coptic priest from Alexandria reported that support beams had shifted in houses in Egypt and a Syrian priest wrote that a village near Mount Tabor had "moved a distance of four miles."
 Other sources reported a tsunami in the Mediterranean Sea, several days of aftershocks in Damascus, and towns swallowed up in the earth.

-The town of Umm el Kanatir and its ancient synagogue were destroyed.
+The town of Umm el-Qanatir and its ancient synagogue were destroyed.

 Historical sources describe how the death toll in Jerusalem numbered in the thousands.
 Many buildings, among them the Al-Aqsa Mosque, were severely damaged.
 However, some caveats are required.
-The view of the severity of the damage provoked by the 749 quake is contested by new research.
-Earlier claims that the large Umayyad administrative buildings south of the Al-Aqsa Mosque were so badly damaged that they were abandoned and used as stone quarries and sources of lime, lime kilns being found at the site, is reportedly wrong, the buildings staying in use until the 1033 earthquake.
+The view of the severity of the damage caused by the 749 quake is contested by new research.
+Earlier claims that the large Umayyad administrative buildings south of the Al-Aqsa Mosque were so badly damaged that they were abandoned and used as stone quarries and sources of lime, lime kilns being found at the site, are reportedly wrong, the buildings staying in use until the 1033 earthquake.
 Similarly, the new Arab capital city at Ramla shows only minimal signs of damage.

+Agapius of Hierapolis claimed the number of casualties exceeded 100,000, while in the Chronicle of 1234, there were 800 casualties in the fortress of Beit Cubaya, Damascus.
+In the cities of Judea, Samaria and Galilee, nearly 600 villages altogether were severely affected.
+A tsunami-like event was reported in the Dead Sea and probable inundation occurred in its southern basin.

 Religious significance

 "Ra'ash shvi'it" is mentioned in piyyutim (Jewish liturgical poems).
-Some rabbis believe the earthquake struck in a Sabbatical year, in which case, the translation of the term would be "earthquake of the seventh year."
+Some rabbis believe the earthquake struck in a Sabbatical year, in which case the translation of the term would be "earthquake of the seventh year."